-b) Dissolution of Azucarera Ebro Agrícolas Gestión de Patrimonio, S.L.
-(GDP) transferring all of its assets and liabilities to Ebro Foods, S.A.:

-c) Non-monetary contribution to Ebro Financial Corporate Services S.L.:

-d) Liquidation of Azucarera Energías, S.A. in December 2015:
+- a) Merger by absorption of Productos La Fallera, S.A.: See the 2003 financial statements. - b) Dissolution of Azucarera Ebro Agrícolas Gestión de Patrimonio, S.L.
+(GDP) transferring all of its assets and liabilities to Ebro Foods, S.A.: See the 2003 financial statements. - c) Non-monetary contribution to Ebro Financial Corporate Services S.L.: See the 2012 financial statements. - d) Liquidation of Azucarera Energías, S.A. in December 2015: See the 2015 financial statements.

-3. APPROPRIATION OF PROFIT

-Amount (thousands of euros)
+3. Appropriation of profit

+AMOUNT

 Basis of appropriation

 Unrestricted reserves 633,148

 Profit for the year (as per income statement) 13,382

-, , , 646,530
+Total 646,530